 Jerome has a bachelor’s degree in Sociology at the University of San Carlos and earned Master of Science units in Environmental Science at the University of the Philippines, Cebu campus.

-Dennis joined CARE in January 2014 after Typhoon Haiyan left catastrophic damage in Central Philippines.
-He handles media and communications work as well as information and knowledge management for CARE Philippines.
-He has been part of various emergency and development projects of CARE in different parts of the country including responses to Typhoons Hagupit, Koppu, Melor, Haima, Sarika and Nock-ten.
+Dennis works as Information, Communications and Knowledge Manager for CARE Philippines since January 2014.
+He has been part of various emergency and development projects of CARE in different parts of the country including responses to Typhoons Haiyan, Hagupit, Koppu, Melor, Haima, Sarika, Nock-ten, Mangkhut and the Marawi siege.

 Dennis previously worked at TV5, one of the largest TV networks in the Philippines, as a program producer and writer.
-He then joined Creative Point International, a Manila-based public relations firm handling corporate and social media communications, advertising, and political PR for top Philippine companies, institutions and personalities.
+He then joined Creative Point International, a Manila-based communications firm handling corporate and political PR, advertising, and social media engagement for top Philippine companies, institutions and personalities.
 He has also written for Rappler, BusinessMirror, People’s Journal and 7107 Islands Travel and Investment Magazine.

 Francelline “France” Jimenez is the Project Manager of the TUKLAS Innovation Labs project for the Central and Southern Luzon Community Lab.